Dewire/dehub-android/README.md

 6. The ``presenter`` listens to the ``state`` and receives a callback with the new data when it changes.
 7. The ``presenter`` forwards the list of gists to the ``view``.
 8. The ``view`` displays the list of gists on the screen.

+# Libraries used

+__RxJava__

+Used for observing the result of network requests (with Retrofit's RxJava adatper) and observing the UI state (with RxView).

+__Retrofit__

+A REST library

+__Nucleus__

+The Model-View-Presenter library.
+Nucleus enables the use of presenters for Activies, Fragments, and (Android) Views.
+It handles Android lifecyle issues such as when the user rotates the screen and makes sure that the presenter and view does not go out of sync.